awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationSmb.md

  ** [User](#API_CreateLocationSmb_RequestSyntax) **   <a name="DataSync-CreateLocationSmb-request-User"></a>
 The user who can mount the share, has the permissions to access files and folders in the SMB share\.
-For information about choosing a user name that ensures sufficient permissions to files, folders, and metadata, see [user](create-smb-location.html#SMBuser)\.
+For information about choosing a user name that ensures sufficient permissions to files, folders, and metadata, see the [User setting](create-smb-location.html#SMBuser) for SMB locations\.
 Type: String
 Length Constraints: Maximum length of 104\.
 Pattern: `^[^\x5B\x5D\\/:;|=,+*?]{1,104}$`